 - Plural: Christianities

-- A type of belief system.
+- A type of belief system and cosmogony.

-- Also called christian religion.
+- Also called Christian religion.

 - A (noun) Christian follows Christianity and (noun) Christendom is the collective term for Christians currently and historically.

-- Francis, Leslie J. 1999.
+- Francis, Leslie J., ed.
+1999.
 Sociology, Theology and the Curriculum.
 London: Cassell.